pip-services/pip-services-docs/content/en/toolkit/recipes/kafka/_index.md

 ##### List all available queues

-To obtain a list of all available queues, this class has the read_queue_names() method.
+To obtain a list of all available queues, this class has the readQueueNames() method.
 Once run, it returns a list with the queue names.
 If the connection doesn’t support this function, it returns an empty list.
 The following example shows how to use it.

 {{< tabsection >}}
    Not available